 Offerings for the Temple

 1 David the king said to all the assembly, “Solomon my son, whom alone the Lord has chosen, is yet young and tender, and the work is great, for the palace is not for man, but for the Lord God.
-2 Now I have prepared with all my might for the house of my God, the gold for the things of gold, the silver for the things of silver, the bronze for the things of bronze, iron for the things of iron, and wood for the things of wood; also onyx stones, stones to be set, stones for inlaid work, of various colors, all kinds of precious stones, and marble stones in abundance.
+2 Now I have prepared with all my might for the house of my God, the gold for the objects of gold, the silver for the objects of silver, the bronze for the objects of bronze, iron for the objects of iron, and wood for the objects of wood; also onyx stones, stones to be set, stones for inlaid work, of various colors, all kinds of precious stones, and marble stones in abundance.

 8 People with whom precious stones were found gave them to the treasure of the house of the Lord, under the hand of Jehiel the Gershonite.
-9 Then the people rejoiced because they offered willingly, because with a perfect heart they offered willingly to the Lord; and David the king also rejoiced with great joy.
+9 Then the people rejoiced because they offered willingly, because with a perfect heart they offered willingly to the Lord, and David the king also rejoiced greatly.

 David’s Prayer of Praise